 In the first chapter of his book Maps of Meaning, Jordan claims that “meaning is… implication for motor action”, or the configuration of the world map that guides our action.
-Meaning grounds in movement.
+Which indicates that Meaning grounds out in movement.

-An infant does not have a narrative self; they do not have words that articulate what they experience.
+An infant does not have a narrative self.
+They do not have words to articulate what they experience.
 They only have sensations, embodied reactions, and a small set of motor actions (i.e. breathing, crying, nursing, grasping, defecating, urinating, arching, curling, and gazing) at their disposal to begin making sense of existence.

 Through using these basic actions they can begin feeding in concert with their mother, they can begin to attune emotionally with their parents and other caregivers, and they can begin to resolve the world through developing their eyes.

-As they develop more complex motor capacities the world starts to afford them new meanings both internal and externally.
+As they develop more complex motor capacities the world starts to afford them new meanings both internally and externally.

 As all this is happening, the meaning of the body is not simply physiological or structural, emotion is embodied, joy is expressed in nursing, in a smile, in a the posture of the eye muscles, negative emotions are expressed in arching backs, tensed fists, and scrunched up facial muscles.
 Our primal expression of emotion is inherently coupled with motor outputs.